jessegoodier/jesse-zsh-profile/README.md

 ### Dockerfile

+Modify the username `jesse` in [Dockerfile](Dockerfile) to your liking.

-Build your own (this will take a long time to build):
+Then build your own image (this will take a long time to build):

 ```sh
 git clone git@github.com:jessegoodier/jesse-zsh-profile.git